 While the building he lodged in was in good repair and housed several other young men from noble bloodlines, the surrounding structures were less well maintained.
 The streets were narrow and cramped.
 The sun wasn’t due to set for another hour or so, but artificial twilight had already fallen on the rabbit warren we rode through.

 My driver was forced to slow the horses to a walk.
 Around us, people clogged the avenue.
 Men passed each other in a long line, headed toward and away from a nearby factory, where a shift must be changing over.
 Street vendors hawked their wares, voices raised to drown out their competitive neighbors.
 Women with baskets on their arms browsed their goods, shopping for ingredients to toss in tonight’s cookpot.
 Underfoot everyone, street youths postured and preened, jostled each other, and darted between passing carriages like bedraggled daredevils.
-One or two of the braver boys took advantage of distracted vendors to pilfer small trinkets and foodstuffs from their stands.
+One or two of the braver boys took advantage of distracted vendors and pilfered small trinkets and foodstuffs from their stands.

 It was a poor but lively district, full to bursting with what my Irish mother would have called craic.
 I understood why Marcus chose to make his home here; this neighborhood suited him.

 Haydar and Adnan appeared less taken in by its charms.
 They sat with their heads turned toward the windows, watching the streets like a pair of falcons perched on high.
 Both sat stiffly in their seats, as if they expected trouble and were readying themselves for the fight to come.